rgildiaz/ITI/projects/gitlab-sync/README.md

 # The personal access token to use when accessing gitlab
 gl_pat: 'glpat-1234567890'

+# The ID of the group to create all new synced groups under
+# The GitLab API disallows the creation of top-level groups
+gl_root: '64497189'

 # The URL to your Active Directory instance
 ad_url: 'path.to.ad'